-If you are interested in providing a 'forever home' for a child in the foster care system, please contact our Adoption Recruiter at (321) 639-1224 ext.
-103 or visit our Heart Gallery at www.brevardfp.org/adoptions/children-for-adoption.
+If you are interested in providing a "forever home" for a child in the foster care system, please visit our Heart Gallery at www.heartgallerybrevard.org.
 The Heart Gallery represents many of the children available for adoption; however, it does not include all of the children available in Brevard County or in the State of Florida.